johnbillion/user-switching/readme.txt

 = Features =

- * Instant switching and redirection to the WordPress Dashboard.
+ * Switch users: Instantly switch to any user from the Users screen.
- * Instant switching back to the originating account.
+ * Switch back: Instantly switch back to your originating account.
+ * Switch off: Log out of your account but retain the ability to instantly switch back in again.
  * It's completely secure (see the "Security" section below).
  * Compatible with WordPress, WordPress Multisite, BuddyPress and WordPress MU.
- * Switching off: Log out and log instantly back in again when needed (see the FAQ).

 = Security =